adam-rumpf/slight-misspeller/README.md

   * `fout` -- Output file path for the misspelled version of `fin`.
 Default `None`, in which case the result is printed to the screen.
 If a file path is provided, the result is instead written to that file.
   * `mode` -- Misspelling mode index (`0` for all rules, `1` for phonological misspelling only, `2` for typographical misspelling only).
 Default `0`.
   * `config` -- Config file used to define misspelling rule parameters.
 Default `"settings.ini"`.
   * `silent` -- Whether to silence progress messages during the misspelling process.
-Default `False`.'
+Default `False`.

 ## Command Line Usage